amigavision/amigavision.github.io/best.md

 [^1]: While emulators like WinUAE may be cycle accurate on paper, that doesn’t help when the host OS can interrupt the process at any time.

-[^2]: On aging, analog hardware, you get capacitor drift, power rail fluctuations, clock stability variations with temperature, etc. An expanded Amiga also introduces potential issues: Accelerators change bus contention behavior, and RTG cards, CF adapters, USB, etc. introduce side effects.
+[^2]: On aging, analog hardware, you get capacitor drift, power rail fluctuations, clock stability variations with temperature, etc. An expanded Amiga introduces potential issues: Accelerators change bus contention behavior, and RTG cards, CF adapters, USB, etc. introduce side effects.

 [^3]: Modern desktop operating systems have way too many variables to keep input and output latency low, e.g. host OS interruptions, USB latency and polling speed, graphics rendering pipelines, etc.